Precast or poured concrete countertops cost $3,500 on average

 50 | $2,500–$7,500 |

-Concrete material alone costs between $5 and $15 per square foot.
+The cost of concrete material alone ranges from $5 to $15 per square foot.
 If your contractor precasts the concrete off-site, expect higher costs due to additional labor and transportation.

-Whether you’re putting a concrete countertop in your kitchen or building a bar in your backyard, where you want to install them makes a difference in the final price.
+Whether you’re putting a concrete countertop in your kitchen or building a bar in your backyard, location matters.
+A kitchen countertop and a backyard bar won’t cost the same, so factor in the installation site into your budget.

 You can elevate the design of a concrete countertop with custom edges.
-Surprisingly, opting for unique edges for your countertop doesn’t add much to the cost since the countertop installer you hire will use a different mold.
+Custom edges can add a designer finish without a significant price increase, as the installer simply swaps out the mold.
 Explore the table below to discover common edge styles and their prices.

 Edge Style | Average Price Range per Lin.
 Ft. |